-On the family history front, the author of the present note was surprised to see that one of the founders of the Fellowship was his great-uncle, Sydney James (Sid) Campbell, born 1887 into a prosperous Presbyterian and political family (his father, HJM Campbell, was the local member of the Victorian parliament), of Portland, Victoria, Geelong Grammar, Ormond College, MB BS, from late 1914, Captain in the 1st AIF and medical officer of the 8th Light Horse.
-Sid died 102 years ago today, of wounds received at Gallipoli.
+On the family history front, the author of the present note was surprised to see that one of the founders of the Fellowship was his great-uncle, Sydney James (Syd) Campbell, born 1887 into a prosperous Presbyterian and political family (his father, HJM Campbell, was the local member of the Victorian parliament), of Portland, Victoria, Geelong Grammar, Ormond College, MB BS, from late 1914 Captain in the 1st AIF and medical officer of the 8th Light Horse.
+Syd died almost exactly 102 years ago (15 July 1915), of wounds received at Gallipoli.
 His will left the then substantial sum of two hundred pounds to the Fellowship.
-His final letter to his sister, Hettie, two weeks before his death, perhaps hints at why he had become involved in the Fellowship, even though what he saw as his duty had taken him to war:
+His final letter to his sister, Hettie, written two weeks before his death, hints at why he had become involved in the Fellowship, even though what he saw as his duty had taken him to war:

 We have seen enough and lost enough to realise what a horrible, disgraceful thing war is.
 Sometimes when one sees some fine young chap with a ghastly wound one wonders whether any quarrel between any nations is worth bothering over to the extent of killing even one human being … What awful foolishness it seems, and the individual only counts as an instrument to direct and pull the trigger of a rifle or some other machine.